lsst-sqre/sqr-097/index.md

 - TAP service performs query validation, transformation to QServ SQL, and extracts select list with metadata and generates the VOTable envelope
 - (Optional) TAP service updates the status of the job to QUEUED
-- TAP service publishes a message to the run_query Kafka topic
+- TAP service publishes a message to the lsst.tap.job-run Kafka topic
 - Nothing else required at this point from the TAP Service.

 #### QServ:

-- QServ pulls an event from run_query Kafka queue
+- QServ pulls an event from lsst.tap.job-run Kafka queue
-- QServ sends out a job_status update event with status = EXECUTING and begins the query execution
+- QServ sends out a lsst.tap.job-status update event with status = EXECUTING and begins the query execution
+- While executing the query, QServ sends out lsst.tap.job-status events with progress information, such as the number of chunks processed, estimated time remaining, etc. The interval of these updates is TBD, but perhaps every 20% of the total chunks processed would be a good starting point.
 - Upon completion, it serializes the results as a VOTable (XML), using the VOTable envelope provided, ideally using BINARY2 serialization.
 - QServ writes the results to the GCS bucket, using the signed URL provided
-- Upon successful writing, it sends out an event to the job_status with the status of the job (COMPLETED / FAILED / ABORTED).
+- Upon successful writing, it sends out an event to the lsst.tap.job-status with the status of the job (COMPLETED / FAILED / ABORTED).

 #### TAP Service:

-- TAP Service pulls events from job_status.
+- TAP Service pulls events from lsst.tap.job-status.
 - It then updates the UWS database with the metadata provided in that event.
 - Events in this case may indicate a Completed job, a job that failed along with metadata on reasons for the failure, or a status of RUNNING to indicate that the job is now executing.

-We may also choose to include progress information here which is available in QServ, like how many chunks out of the total have completed.
-This can then be added to the jobdetail UWS table and become available via the UWS job endpoint.
+One of the benefits of the new architectue is that it allows us to provide progress information to the user.
+The initial proposal here is to store this information in the jobdetail UWS table, with each update event appending a new row to that table.

+If we find that this is producing too much data, we may also consider introducing a new field in the UWS job table to store the progress information, though this would probably be an implementation-specific defail which would not end up as part of the upstream CADC codebase.

 #### Result Retrieval Flow